Export sites, lists, or document libraries in SharePoint Server

 Before you begin

 We recommend that you regularly back up the complete farm.
 However, business or IT requirements might require you to export a site, list, or document library.
 Regularly exporting sites, lists, and document libraries reduces data losses that might occur from hardware failures, power outages, or other problems.
-It is a simple process and helps make sure that data is available for recovery, if that is required.
+It's a simple process and helps ensure that the data is available for recovery when required.
 You can only export one site, list, or document library at a time.

 For information about what to back up and which tools to use, see Plan for backup and recovery in SharePoint Server.

-Before you begin this operation, review the following information about prerequisites:
+Before you begin this operation, review the following information:

-Before you begin, you must create a folder on the local computer or the network in which to store the export file.
+- Create a folder on the local computer or the network to store the export file.
 For better performance, we recommend that you export to the local computer and then move the export file to a network folder.

-You cannot use SQL Server tools or Data Protection Manager to export a site, list or document library.
+- You can't use SQL Server tools or Data Protection Manager to export a site, list or document library.

 Use PowerShell to export a site, list, or document library in SharePoint Server